Are you fit to drive?

 If you pass the eyesight test without wearing glasses or contact lenses the condition will be removed.

-Note: You must comply with the conditions of licence until you inform Roads and Maritime and the condition is removed from your licence.
+Note: You must comply with the conditions of licence until you inform Transport for NSW and the condition is removed from your licence.

 Completing a medical review and report

-If you need to undergo a medical review, Roads and Maritime will send you a letter around eight weeks before you’re due for the review.
-Accompanying the letter is a medical report form, which your doctor needs to complete.
+If you need to undergo a medical review, Transport for NSW will send you a letter around eight weeks before you’re due for the review.

 Note: The Medicare Benefits Schedule covers age or health related medical examinations, to obtain or renew a licence to drive a private vehicle (section G.13.1).